British Grand Prix: Silverstone and Brands Hatch (1963–1986)

-1964 saw the first Formula One race at the southern English circuit known as Brands Hatch, located in ancient woodlands in Kent, just outside London.
+1964 saw the first Formula One race at the southern English circuit known as Brands Hatch, located in ancient woodlands in Kent, 20 miles southeast from the center of London.
 The track was built in the early 1950s and had been extended in 1960 to include the new Grand Prix course.
 Silverstone hosted the British Grand Prix in odd-numbered years and Brands Hatch in even-numbered years.
 Like the year before at Silverstone, Clark won the 1964 race and the next year's race.
 1967 saw Clark take yet another dominant win, and 1968 saw a monumental battle between Swiss Jo Siffert in a Lotus and New Zealander Chris Amon in a Ferrari; Siffert won the race, his first of two victories in F1 on the circuit where he would be killed in a non-championship race three years later.

 In 1969 there was another big battle between home favourite Jackie Stewart and Austrian Jochen Rindt, that went on for a while; although Rindt had a loose rear wing and had to come into the pits to get it repaired; Stewart took the chequered flag driving a Ford/Cosworth-powered Matra for Ken Tyrrell.
 Rindt won the 1970 event at the expense of Brabham running out of fuel at the end of the race, and 1971 saw Stewart win again in a Tyrrell (Ken Tyrrell had started building his own cars).
 1973, however, saw a huge first lap accident at Woodcote that took out 11 cars, including all three works Surtees cars.
 Amazingly, there were no deaths or any fires and the worst news was that Andrea de Adamich received career-ending ankle injuries.
 1974 saw Austrian up-and-comer Niki Lauda dominate the race in his Ferrari, however, a rear-tire puncture slowed his car and rivals Jody Scheckter and Emerson Fittipaldi passed Lauda to take 1st and 2nd.